Claude Shannon And His Impact On The World Of Communication Technology

 was born in 1916 in the state of Michigan, and is often referred to as the

-.
+father of information theory.
 In his younger years, he enjoyed building

 model planes and even crafted a remote control boat and a telegraph system.
 This